MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 ### Identify items that were moved to different folders

-Since folders are considered part of the item’s name, items moved into a different folder in the workspace, are identified on Deployment pipelines page as *Different* in *Compare* mode.
-Moreover, unless there's also a schema change, the option next to the label to open a *Change review* window that presents the schema changes, is disabled.
+Since folders are considered part of the item’s name, items moved into a different folder in the workspace, are identified on Deployment pipelines page as *Different* when compared.
+This item won't appear in the compare window since it is not a schema change but settings change.

+#### [Moved folder item in old UI](#tab/old)

+Unless there's also a schema change, the option next to the label to open a *Change review* window that presents the schema changes, is disabled.
 Hovering over it shows a note saying the change is a *settings* change (like *rename*).
-This is because compared to their paired items in the source stage, the change isn't yet deployed.

-#### [Moved folder item in old UI](#tab/old)

 :::image type="content" source="media/understand-the-deployment-process/moved-folder-item.png" alt-text="Screenshot showing the compare changes screen of with an item in one stage that was moved to a different folder.":::